nexuma/pressxtocat/README.md

 4. ```pip install -r requirements.txt``` this install the required libraries for the project
 5. ```python3 main.py``` launches the app
 6. To deactivate the environement just type ```deactivate```
+7. Do step 3. then 5. to relaunch the app.

 ### Run script manually on Windows
 #### Checking for Python3